vippsas/vipps-developers/mp-migration-guide/README.md

 ## MobilePay Reporting
-You need to integrate to Vipps MobilePay Report API.
+You need to integrate to Vipps MobilePay Report API as the The Reporting API will be unavailable after we move to facades.
 Your existing Reporting API integration will stop working.
-Use the [Reporting API to Report API migration guide](reporting.md) to ease the transition.
+Use the [Reporting API to Report API migration guide](reporting.md).

 ## MobilePay Online